 The current standard is whether the testimony assists the trier of fact, not whether it embraces an “ultimate issue” so as to usurp the panel’s function.
 At the same time, ultimate-issue opinion testimony is not automatically admissible.
-Opinion must be relevant and helpful as determined through Rules 401-403 and 702.
+The opinion must be relevant and helpful as determined through Rules 401-403 and 702.

 United States v.
 Hill-Dunning, 26 M.J.
-260 (C.M.A.), cert. denied, 488 U.S. 967 (1988) (psychiatrist is competent to testify as to diagnosis of client and may testify that diagnosis is based upon assumption that what client said is the truth; yet, same witness may not testify that it is his opinion that what client said is truthful.)
+260 (C.M.A.), cert. denied, 488 U.S. 967 (1988) (psychiatrist is competent to testify as to a diagnosis of client and may testify that diagnosis is based upon the assumption that what client said is the truth; yet, the same witness may not testify that it is his opinion that what client said is truthful.)

 United States v.
 Lipscomb, 14 F.3d 1236 (7th Cir.
 1994) (conclusion of law enforcement experts held qualified to opine that circumstances and behavior indicated intent to distribute drugs was not a legal conclusion as to a specific intent element).